cakephp/docs/en/controllers/middleware.rst

         $layer = new \App\Middleware\CustomMiddleware;

-        // pushed middleware will be last in line.
+        // Pushed middleware will be last in line.
         $middleware->push($layer);

         // Prepended middleware will be first in line.
         $middleware->prepend($layer);

-        // insert in a specific slot.
+        // Insert in a specific slot.
 If the slot is out of
         // bounds, it will be added to the end of the line.
         $middleware->insertAt(2, $layer);